cybergla/red-giraffe-recommend/readme.md

 ### 6 Utils
 #### 6.1 Preprocess
-Contains all the preprocessing logic such as sanitising input, removing unnecessary columns, regex substitution on specified columns
+Contains all the preprocessing logic such as sanitising input, removing unnecessary columns, regex substitution on specified columns.
+* To drop rows containing invalid values, specify that value in the `invalid_value` column in the features.csv table.
+* All rows containing NA/NULL values will be dropped automatically
+* To filter columns, specify the regular expression in the `regex` column and the substitute value in `substitution`

 #### 6.2 Json_convert
 Utility for conversion of input JSON data to program specific CSV format

+#### 6.3 Read Data
+Module to read data from multiple sources

 ### 7. Test
 The test module is a small script that performs clustering and predictions using test data and outputs the results to the `results/` folder.